Shiawaseu/Gemini-Ai-Selfbot/README.md

 Can read uploaded text based files / images (Png,Jpeg,Gif Only) => Switches to vision for this

-Can send files if the reply is too long, doesn't auto detect nitro so by default its at 4000 chars, you may need to change this
+Can send files if the reply is too long, auto detects nitro so it will know when to send files at which character count